 Start by propping the front of the scooter up on a bench or something and anchor the back wheel against the floor.
-The goal is to have downward momentum on the broken hook.
+The goal is to have downward momentum on the hook.
 Then drill 3 holes into the hook directly inline with the pin.
-Because the pin is held only by the hook and not the part it's anchored to, this turned out to be the secret to greatly reducing friction and freeing it.
+Because the pin is held only by the hook and not the bracket it's mounted to, this turned out to be the secret to greatly reducing friction and freeing it.

 Aim to drill into the aluminum and not the steel pin.
 You can hit the pin but stop as soon as you can.
 Don't go all the way through it.
-The improved hook designs all come with a new pin anyway, but you still want the old one loosened and not broken to keep it as a solid piece to extract.
+The improved hook designs all come with a new pin anyway, but you still want the old one loosened and not broken or it will be more difficult to remove in pieces.